 How easy is it to share your prototypes with your team and clients?

-The degree of features that is available on the tool/platform for sharing your prototypes to your team and clients.
+The degree of features that is available on the tool/platform for sharing your prototypes with your team and clients.
 Are you limited to the number of people you can share your prototypes with?
 The rule of thumb in our opinion is to receive and take on board as much feedback as possible to each of your prototypes to refine and improve.

 How easy is it to collaborate on the prototype?